FosterHangdaan/grub-themes/README.md

 - Update the grub configuration by running `sudo update-grub`.
 - Reboot the system to view the new GRUB theme.

-# Licensing
+# License
-Everything within this repo is under the MIT License unless stated otherwise.
+License information for each theme is contained within its folder.

 # Developer
 - [Foster Hangdaan](https://github.com/FosterHangdaan)